brandonhenning/galvanize-kitchen/drills/version-2/user_stories.md

 Story 1 )
-    As a server I should have the ability to take an order from the customer and enter it into the system and have that order be added to all exisitng orders, this will save me time from manually writing orders for the kitchen.
+    As a server I should have the ability to take an order from the customer and enter it into the system and have that order be added to all existing orders, this will save me time from manually writing orders for the kitchen.
         - Acceptance criteria
             - entire order should be listed with id, items, quantity, and time order was placed